Co-funding arrangements for non-residential services

 It means you will have more choice and more control over the care you receive and who you get it from.

 As part of the discussions about your needs and outcomes, your social worker will discuss co-funding and the contribution you will be asked to make.
-Page 12 of the co-funding leaflet attached to this page will help you work out what your contribution is likely to be.

-All non-residential (not provided in a residential care home) adult care services, except those that are free.
+Co-funding applies to all non-residential (not provided in a residential care home) adult care services, except those that are free.
 For example:

 - home care